 Massachusetts

-Educational Opportunity Centers for Massachusetts is a project of the Colleges of Worcester Consortium, Inc. Known as EOC, this program provides education access services to low-income adults (age 19 and above) who are interested in returning to school.
+Educational Opportunity Centers for Massachusetts, known as EOC, this program provides education access services to low-income adults (age 19 and above) who are interested in returning to school.
 Each center offers career counseling, academic counseling, financial aid counseling and referrals to additional community resources.
 The EOC service centers are located in six cities across the state, including Boston, New Bedford, Lynn, Worcester, Springfield and Pittsfield.
 To learn more, visit the Consortium website or call them at (508) 754-6829.

 For more on the topic of Education: